c-sanders/ScaleAndSetSize/README.md

 Now you should only have to invoke the following two commands in order to get the Python Script to run from within GIMP.

-	>>> import scaleAndSetSize
+	>>> import HelloGIMP
-	>>> HelloWorld.displayMessage("Hello, World!")
+	>>> HelloGIMP.displayMessage("Hello, GIMP!")

-You might find that running the import command causes the GIMP Python Console Panel to disappear and that GIMP displays a Panel similar to the following;
+You should more than likely find that running the import command causes the GIMP Python Console Panel to disappear and that GIMP displays a Panel similar to the following;

 ![Test image](/images/Panel_Message_Python-Console_crashed.png "GIMP Message Panel")